CKnowEdit: A New Chinese Knowledge Editing Dataset for Linguistics, Facts, and Logic Error Correction in LLMs: Introduction

-In this work, we propose to rectify Chinese knowledge in LLMs via knowledge editing, a technique enabling LLMs to generate more accurate, coherent, and trustworthy content \cite{DBLP:conf/emnlp/YaoWT0LDC023,wang2023knowledge,zhang2024comprehensive,DBLP:conf/aaai/HuLHZLZ24,DBLP:journals/corr/abs-2311-08011,DBLP:journals/corr/abs-2402-13048,DBLP:journals/corr/abs-2401-10471,DBLP:conf/nips/PadmanabhanOZDC23,DBLP:conf/acl/QiaoLN24,DBLP:journals/corr/abs-2407-20224,DBLP:conf/iclr/LiLCZLW0024,hase2024fundamental}.
-Nevertheless, current research on knowledge editing predominantly concentrates on English-language literature~\cite{DBLP:conf/emnlp/CaoAT21,meng2022locating,wu2024updating}, and utilizes data derived from the Wikipedia corpus, which introduces an Anglo-centric bias.
-Recently, there have been some multilingual datasets~\cite{wang2023cross, xie2024memla, wei2024mlake, nie2024bmike} that contain pairs of English and other languages, attempting to explore editing methods for different languages.
+In this work, we propose to correct Chinese knowledge errors in LLMs via knowledge editing \cite{DBLP:conf/emnlp/YaoWT0LDC023,wang2023knowledge,zhang2024comprehensive,DBLP:conf/aaai/HuLHZLZ24,DBLP:journals/corr/abs-2311-08011,DBLP:journals/corr/abs-2402-13048,DBLP:journals/corr/abs-2401-10471,DBLP:conf/nips/PadmanabhanOZDC23,DBLP:conf/acl/QiaoLN24,DBLP:journals/corr/abs-2407-20224,DBLP:conf/iclr/LiLCZLW0024,hase2024fundamental,DBLP:conf/emnlp/WuPWL24,DBLP:journals/corr/abs-2401-10471}.
+Nevertheless, current research on knowledge editing predominantly concentrates on English-language factual knowledge~\cite{DBLP:conf/emnlp/CaoAT21,meng2022locating,wu2024updating}, derived from Wikipedia, which introduces an Anglo-centric bias.
+Recently, there have been some multilingual datasets~\cite{wang2023cross, xie2024memla, wei2024mlake, nie2024bmike} attempting to explore editing methods for different languages.
 However, these datasets are often created by translating the English corpus into another language, and translation \cite{vanmassenhove2019lost,berman2021translation} has been shown failing to capture the intricate linguistic features and cultural nuances inherent to special language, resulting in a loss of lexical richness and diversity.
 Meanwhile, these works are primarily designed to assess the coherence of current editing methods between different languages and are not suitable for research on language-specific (a.k.a.
 Chinese) knowledge editing methods or for understanding LLMs’ representation of specific languages.